 - Stabilization: Doctors offer psychological and medication therapies to stabilize the individual.

 - Preparations of Treatment Program: Doctors familiarize our members with the treatment process and what to expect at our facility.

 Oftentimes, it can be difficult to know which treatment options are most effective.
 We will help determine which available treatment methods will best match your individual treatment needs.

 Our treatment methods used to treat substance use disorder include:

 - Inpatient Residential Treatment

 - Mental Health

 Generally, detox or detoxification refers to a process in which toxins are removed from the human body.
-In the case of a substance use disorder (SUD), the term detoxification refers to the specific period that the human body is given to metabolize and process any alcohol and drugs in the system.
-The process aims to remove the toxic influence that drugs can have on addicts.
+When detoxing from a substance use disorder (SUD), the term refers to the specific period that the body is given to process any alcohol and drugs in the system.
+The process aims to remove the toxic influence that drugs can have on the individual.

 - Safely clear their body from unwanted and harmful substances